jadounrahul/kartsnms/doc/Alerting/Transports.md

 ## Mail

-The E-Mail transports uses the same email-configuration as the rest of LibreNMS.
+The E-Mail transports uses the same email-configuration as the rest of KartsNMS.
 As a small reminder, here is its configuration directives including defaults:

 Emails will attach all graphs included with the @signedGraphTag directive.